Ivan-Zayan/-/README.md

 # Description
 ### Computer-vision
 This project is a technical task for the employer.
 I trained a neural network and implemented a functionality that allows you to recognize a burger menu in a screenshot of a mobile version of an arbitrary site.
+Used openCV for training and streamlit for interface.
 ---
 # How to use the model
 1. Download the repository and install a virtual environment inside it.